CityofSantaMonica/mds-provider-services/ingest/README.md

   --auth_type AUTH_TYPE
                         The type used for the Authorization header for requests to the provider (e.g. Basic, Bearer).
+  --config CONFIG       Path to a provider configuration file to use.
+  -H HEADERS, --header HEADERS
+                        One or more 'Header: value' combinations, sent with each request.
+  --output OUTPUT       Write results to json files in this directory.
+  --version VERSION     The release version at which to reference MDS, e.g.
+                        0.3.2
   --columns COLUMNS [COLUMNS ...]
                         One or more column names determining a unique record.
                         Used to drop duplicates in incoming data and detect conflicts with existing records.
-NOTE: the program does not differentiate between --columns for
-                        --status_changes or --trips.
-  --config CONFIG       Path to a provider configuration file to use.
+Columns are reused if multiple record types are requested (e.g.
+                        --status_changes and --trips).
+Make a distinct request per record type to overcome this limitation.
   --device_id DEVICE_ID
                         The device_id to obtain results for.
-Only applies to --trips.
+Only valid for --trips and version < 0.4.0.
   --duration DURATION   Number of seconds; with one of --start_time or
                         --end_time, defines a time query range.
-With both, defines a backfill window size.
+For version < 0.4.0, time query ranges are valid for --status_changes and --trips.
+For version >= 0.4.0, time query ranges are only valid for --events.
   --end_time END_TIME   The end of the time query range for this request.
-                        Should be either int Unix seconds or ISO-8601 datetime format.
-At least one of end_time or start_time is required.
+                        Should be either numeric Unix time or ISO-8601 datetime format.
+For version < 0.4.0 at least one of end_time or start_time and duration is required.
+For version >= 0.4.0 end_time is required for all but --vehicles.
-  -H HEADERS, --header HEADERS
-                        One or more 'Header: value' combinations, sent with each request.
+  --events              Request events.
+At least one of --events,
+                        --status_changes, --trips, or --vehicles is required.
-  --no_load             Do not attempt to load the returned data.
+  --no_load             Do not attempt to load the returned data into a
+                        database.
   --no_paging           Return only the first page of data.
+For version >=
+                        0.4.1, has no effect when requesting --status_changes or --trips.
   --no_validate         Do not perform JSON Schema validation against the
                         returned data.
-  --output OUTPUT       Write results to json files in this directory.
   --rate_limit RATE_LIMIT
                         Number of seconds to pause between paging requests to a given endpoint.
+For version >= 0.4.1, has no effect when requesting --status_changes or --trips.
-  --registry REGISTRY   Local file path to a providers.csv registry file to
+  --registry REGISTRY   Path to a providers.csv registry file to use instead
-                        use instead of downloading from GitHub.
+                        of downloading from GitHub.
   --source SOURCE [SOURCE ...]
                         One or more paths to (directories containing) MDS Provider JSON file(s)